JMtSG/CelloMeterAI/README.md

 - `VALID_INPUT_FILETYPES`: A list of valid file extensions for input images.
 - `CONFIDENCE_THRESHOLD`: The minimum confidence level required for a detection to be considered valid.
 - `LIVE_DISPLAY`: If `True`, the input images will be displayed during the counting process.
+- `DISPLAY_DOWNSCALE_FACTOR`: Downscale the input image by this factor when displaying it on-screen.
+- `PROGRESS_IMG_DISP_STRIDE`: To speed up processing, only every N-th frame is displayed on-screen.
 - `MAX_OVERLAP_PERCENTAGE`: The maximum allowed overlap percentage between cell detections of adjacent tiles.
 Too high and cells in overlapping tile regions may be counted twice; too low and cells that are squished together may be missed.
 - `ZOOM_FACTOR`: The factor by which the input image is scaled up before passing through the CNN.
 - `TILE_OVERLAP_FACTOR`: The percentage overlap between tiles.